-I was drawn to the International Studies major at UWRF because I am passionate about different cultures and our increasingly global society.
-I have loved all of my classes here at UWRF, but my favorites from the International Studies major have to be Introduction to International Studies and World and Food Populations.
+I was drawn to the international studies major at UWRF because I am passionate about different cultures and our increasingly global society.
+I have loved all of my classes here at UWRF, but my favorites from the international studies major have to be Introduction to International Studies, INTS 200, and World and Food Populations, AGEC 250.
 Both of these classes helped me learn about current social and political issues that exist in our world.
 I have used information from these classes to direct my projects and hone in on how I can make a difference in the world.

 When I first started attending UWRF, I was only majoring in TESOL.
-I was looking at the International Studies major too, but I thought it would be too much to do a double major.
-After a semester of taking classes and talking to my advisors and professors, I realized that I could double major in International Studies and still graduate within four years!
-The International Studies degree extracurriculars often double-counted with my minors too.
+I was looking at the international studies major too, but I thought it would be too much to do a double major.
+After a semester of taking classes and talking to my advisers and professors, I realized that I could double major in international studies and still graduate within four years!
+The international studies degree extracurriculars often double-counted with my minors too.
 Faculty and staff have been supportive in my studies and know me by name.
 I always find the topics in class to be engaging and useful for future studies and my future career.